-Ghazala Perven, M.D., is an Assistant Professor in the Department of Neurology and Neurotherapeutics at UT Southwestern Medical Center.
+Ghazala Perven, M.D., is an Assistant Professor in the Department of Neurology at UT Southwestern Medical Center.
 She serves as the Program Director of the Epilepsy fellowship and Associate Program Director of the Clinical Neurophysiology fellowship.
 She also directs the Neurology sub internship program for medical students.

 Dr. Perven earned her medical degree at Dow Medical College in Pakistan, followed by an internship in the Department of Neurology at Civil Hospital in Karachi, Pakistan.
 She then performed a residency in neurology at the University of Toledo in Ohio, where she served as Chief Resident, followed by a two-year fellowship in clinical neurophysiology/epilepsy at the Cleveland Clinic.

 Certified by the American Board of Psychiatry and Neurology in Neurology, Clinical Neurophysiology and Epilepsy Dr. Ghazala Perven joined UT Southwestern faculty in 2015.

 Before joining the UT Southwestern epilepsy team, Dr. Perven served as a staff physician and clinical instructor in the Department of Neurology at the University of Toledo.
 She has also served as a clinical instructor at Case Western Reserve University School of Medicine.

 She has lectured on aspects of her field that include antiepileptic drugs, seizure semiology and trends in epilepsy care.
 She is the lead investigator or co-author of research publications on topics including the role of epileptic auras in refractory epilepsy.

 Dr. Perven received Excellence in Teaching awards from both the University of Toledo and the Cleveland Clinic Educational Foundation.